-Results for our basic specification in column (1) show a highly significant DiD estimate with the expected sign: taxable incomes in the treated group, i.e. 'top taxpayers', have decreased in response to the reform.
-The corresponding elasticity is 0.55, which is at the upper end of estimates reported in the literature (see e.g., Neisser 2018), although the literature as discussed concentrates mainly on developed countries.
-When we use income weights (column 2), the elasticity increases further to around two.
+Concentrating first on the results in Table 5, the basic specification in column (1) shows a highly significant DiD estimate with the expected sign: taxable incomes in the treated group, i.e. 'top taxpayers', have decreased in response to the reform.
+The corresponding elasticity is 0.35, which is well in line with the evidence from earlier studies (see e.g., Neisser 2021), although the literature as discussed concentrates mainly on developed countries.
+When we use income weights (column 2), the elasticity increases further to around one.